d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 like price or temperature, where any two values sufficiently close together should be treated similarly.
-But this doesn't quite make sense.
+But this does not quite make sense.
 The $45^{\mathrm{th}}$ and $46^{\mathrm{th}}$ words
 in our vocabulary happen to be "their" and "said", whose meanings are not remotely similar.